julianazanelatto/julianazanelatto/README.md

 <img src="https://github.com/julianazanelatto/image_data_science/blob/main/data_science.png" min-width="300px" max-width="300px" width="300px" align="right" alt="Computador">

 <p align="left">
 I'm Juliana Mascarenhas, and I've been working in the IT field since 2010.
-Today I'm Data Scientist focus on Network Data Science, and I work as a Tech Education Specialist at DIO.
-I'm also a content creator on Youtube channels SR and SP.
+Today I'm working on the data field focus on data engineering and analyis.
+I have a master degree in a specific area of expertise, modeling with Network Data Science.
+I'm also a tech instructor and content creator on Youtube channels SR and SP.

+  We alredy pass the ✨ 7k ✨ in the Simplificando Redes on the Youtube.
+We just simplify computing issues such as: docker, python, database, sql, nosql, linux, infrastructure, rabbitmq, cybersecurity and others.

   So... you can see now that I love contributing to the community by creating articles, videos and sharing valuable information about IT careers.
 For more information access the links bellow.
 </p>

-  - 🔭 I’m currently working on DIO
+  - 🔭 I’m currently work as a Data Analyst at IOC Fiocruz
   - 📫 How to reach me: <a href="https://www.linkedin.com/in/juliana-mascarenhas-ds/">Linkedin</a>
   - MySQL course DIO: <a href="https://web.dio.me/track/formacao-sql-db-specialist">SQL Database Specialist</a>
   - Power BI Training DIO: <a href="https://web.dio.me/track/formacao-power-bi-analyst">Power BI Analyst</a>